Subrahmanyan Chandrasekhar: Work with students

-Chandra worked closely with his students and expressed pride in the fact that over a 50-year period (from roughly 1930 to 1980), the average age of his co-author collaborators had remained the same, at around 30.
-He insisted that students address him as "Prof. Chandrasekhar" until they received their PhD degree, after which time they (as other colleagues) were encouraged to address him as "Chandra".
-When Chandrasekhar was working at the Yerkes Observatory in 1940s, he would drive 150 mi to and from every weekend to teach a course at the University of Chicago.
-Two of the students who took the course, Tsung-Dao Lee and Chen-Ning Yang, won the Nobel prize before he could get one for himself.
-Regarding classroom interactions during his lectures, noted astrophysicist Carl Sagan stated from firsthand experience that "frivolous questions" from unprepared students were "dealt with in the manner of a summary execution", while questions of merit "were given serious attention and response".
+Chandrasekhar worked closely with his students and expressed pride in the fact that over a 50-year period (from roughly 1930 to 1980), the average age of his co-author collaborators had remained the same, around 30.
+He insisted that students address him as "Professor Chandrasekhar" until they received their PhD degree, after which they (as other colleagues) were encouraged to call him "Chandra".
+When he was working at the Yerkes Observatory in 1940s, he drove 150 mi each way every weekend to teach a course at the University of Chicago.
+Two of the students who took the course, Tsung-Dao Lee and Chen-Ning Yang, won the Nobel prize before Chandrasekhar did.
+Of classroom interactions during his lectures, astronomer Carl Sagan said that "frivolous questions" from unprepared students were "dealt with in the manner of a summary execution", while questions of merit "were given serious attention and response".
+Sagan recalled, "I discovered what true mathematical elegance is from Subrahmanyan Chandrasekhar."

 Other activities

 From 1952 to 1971 Chandrasekhar was editor of The Astrophysical Journal.
 When Eugene Parker submitted a paper on his discovery of solar wind in 1957, two eminent reviewers rejected the paper.
 However, since Chandra as an editor could not find any mathematical flaws in Parker's work, he went ahead and published the paper in 1958.

 During the years 1990 to 1995, Chandrasekhar worked on a project devoted to explaining the detailed geometric arguments in Sir Isaac Newton's Philosophiae Naturalis Principia Mathematica using the language and methods of ordinary calculus.
 The effort resulted in the book Newton's Principia for the Common Reader, published in 1995.

 Chandrasekhar also worked on collision of gravitational waves, and algebraically special perturbations.
+He had a strong interest in literature and the arts.
+In 1975, he lectured on patterns of creativity in Shakespeare, Beethoven and Newton.